 The Panamanian National Migration Office also strictly verifies any financial requirements.
 For example, in the Retirees and Pensioner Visa the applicant must meet the minimum pension amount.
 Otherwise, the application will NOT be accepted.

-Likewise, we cannot file for a Friendly Nations Visa if the applicant does not provide a bank reference letter stating a balance of $5,000 in a Panamanian bank account.
+Likewise, we cannot file for a Friendly Nations Visa if the applicant does not fulfill one of the economic capacity requirements.

 Always check your documentation against the list from our office.